FabianGenell/link-crawl/README.md

 - It only crawls pages within the same domain
 - Random delays (200ms-1s) are added between requests
 - The crawler can be stopped and resumed at any time
 - URLs are normalized (query parameters and hash fragments are removed)
+- Results are saved immediately after finding each target URL
+- Crawling stops automatically when all target URLs are found
+- Each website gets its own state and results files
+- State and results directories are automatically created if they don't exist